wjuncc/demo/_posts/2017-11-23-React-Radium-教程索引.markdown

 some note:

-* i use es6 not es7, only es7 support decoration, so the terminal throw out an  error about @radium  when complie , style ， throw error, cant build， so， delete @radium, and delete
+* i use es6 not es7, only es7 support decoration, so the terminal throw out an  error about @radium  when complie. so i delete @radium.
+* meanwhile the propType statements throw an error , so i delete the propType statements.

 effect:
 ![1](https://i.imgur.com/85Oktq0.gif)